Tsby/Does-survey-design-information-matter/Case_study_1_report_with_code.md

 3. Individuals with high Body mass index.

 In addition, it can be concluded that Smoking factor does not affect the presence of hypertension.
+As was shown in the section 3.2, the risk factors are the same for both sexes.
 These conclusions correspond to what is shown in the *“Visualization”* section.